 How to Can Tomatoes

-Canning tomatoes is a great, easy way to preserve the season's harvest so that you'll have fresh tomatoes all year long.
+Canning tomatoes is a great, easy way to preserve the season's harvest so you'll have fresh tomatoes all year long.
+Learn how to can tomatoes with these simple steps for the water bath canning method.

 - 10 lbs. fresh tomatoes - Roma varieties are excellent for canning